Sailing & Racing

 Port Elgin Yacht Club

-See below for Sunday Race Series and Mini-Regatta information.
+See below for Sunday Race Series and Autumn Regatta information.

-Please refer to our EVENTS page for details about our Summer Sailstice Rally, Canada Day Rally, Commodore’s Sailpast & Potluck Social, and Annual Around-the-Island Rally & Potluck Social.
+Please refer to our EVENTS page for details about the Commodore’s Sailpast & Potluck Social, Summer Sailstice Rally, Canada Day Boat Decorating Event, and Annual Around-the-Island Rally & Potluck Social.

 Race your own sailboat or crew for another skipper…All members are welcome to participate!